Gary Oldman’s Son Defends His Father Against His Mother’s Abuse Allegations

-After domestic abuse allegations against Gary Oldman resurfaced this week, the actor’s 20-year-old son, Gulliver Oldman, penned a letter defending his father.
-Following Oldman’s Oscar win on Sunday for Best Actor, his accuser, Donya Fiorentino (who is also his ex-wife and Gulliver’s mother), referenced the alleged abuse to TMZ.
+After domestic abuse allegations against Gary Oldman resurfaced this week, the actor’s 20-year-old son Gulliver Oldman penned a letter defending his father.
+Following Oldman’s Oscars win on Sunday for Best Actor, his accuser, Donya Fiorentino (who is also his ex-wife and Gulliver’s mother), referenced the alleged abuse to TMZ.
 “Congratulations, Gary and congratulations to the Academy for awarding not one but two abusers with Oscars,” Fiorentino said, referencing Oldman’s win as well as Kobe Bryant’s for Dear Basketball.

 You can read the letter in full below.